dbca-wa/ledger/README.md

 }
 ```

-In the case of groups, the group field itself must be a declared a licence field along with any children fields within
+In the case of groups, the group field itself must be a declared licence field along with any children fields within
 the group that should appear on the actual licence.
 These fields will then be grouped together within the licence.
 Note that this only goes one level in, i.e. children of chilren within a group would not appear grouped with the parent
 group.
 In the example below, the species that can be taken within the licence period will be grouped together on the